 Known for it’s remedial benefits and postural correction, Pilates is your secret weapon to a pain-free body and better posture.
-Our popular corporate Pilates teacher, Jenny Devonshire shares her 5 favourite Pilates exercises for alleviating the aches and pains of desk-bound work.
+Our popular office Pilates teacher, Jenny shares her 5 favourite office Pilates exercises for alleviating the aches and pains of desk-bound work.

 Sitting staring at a computer screen all day whilst being in a forward head position (neck jutting out) and shoulders rounded, throws out the alignment with the spine, thus straining the muscles and soft tissue.
 This, compounded with our addictions to our phones exasperates the problem.
 Strengthening the posterior muscles of the neck will help to correct this.

 While standing or sitting upright, keep your spine straight and push your head forward, jutting your chin out as far as possible.
 Slowly reverse the movement by pulling your head back as far as possible, as if recoiling away from someone.
 Your head should stay level throughout the stretch, which you’ll feel at the base of your neck.
 Repeat up to four times.

 The Mayo Clinic defines “kyphosis” as “a forward rounding of the back”.
 While a clinical diagnosis of kyphosis can stem from congenital, neuromuscular, and/or degenerative factors, poor posture, over time, can be considered postural kyphosisand is common among office workers.